oscar-system/Oscar.jl/docs/src/Experimental/Singularities/space_germs.md

    (point inherited from underlying local ring)

 As for all affine schemes, morphisms of space germs are in $1:1$ correspondence with morphisms of the underlying local rings.
-Hence also handled in this way in Oscar.
+Hence also handled in this way in OSCAR.

 ## Basic functionality for space germs